Funding your Reading Gladiators™ group

 Feedback from schools currently using the programmes has confirmed that it has been a worthwhile investment.

-Reading Gladiators™ has also been selected as a finalist for the Teacher Primary Resource Award in the Literacy/English category, so school can be assured that it it is a quality product.
+Reading Gladiators™ also won the Teacher Primary Resource Award in the Literacy/English category and was a finalist in the BETT and ERA awards, so schools can be assured that it it is a high quality product.

 If you have any further questions regarding the cost for the programme, please don’t hesitate to contact us: firstname.lastname@example.org or 01621 855862